frankmeza/frankmeza/src/pages/articles/2018-07-01---short-circuit-statements/index.md

 isConditionTrue ? myFunction() : null
 ```

+Let's assume that you don't want to do anything with the `isConditionTrue` value other than checking that it's true.
 That `null` just doesn't feel right, does it?
-Let's assume that you don't want to do anything with the `isConditionTrue` value other than checking that it's true.
+You're not going to touch it ever... there's just no need for it.
 What do you do?

 ## Use A Short Circuit Statement!